madetech/blog/posts/where_to_start_with_cloud_migration.md

 Your organisation has decided it's ready to move to the cloud.
 Where do you start?

-Building out a roadmap isn't as simple as writing a list of servers that need migrating.
+Defining a roadmap isn't as simple as writing a list of servers that need migrating.
 Cloud migrations are very rarely a one to one lift and shift from on-premise to a cloud provider like Amazon Web Services.

 Not only are migrations not as simple as lift and shift, the prioritisation of what to move and when is fundamental to making a migration successful.
 Knowing how to phase the migration into many small steps is crucial for reducing risk.